-On 31 May the European Union imposed sanctions on nine individuals with "command and control" responsibility for security forces involved in deadly violence against protestors.
+On 31 May the European Union imposed sanctions on nine individuals with command responsibility for security forces involved in deadly violence against protestors.
 The following day the United States issued sanctions against François Olenga for command responsibility of the Republican Guard during violence against the political opposition in Kinshasa.
 The UNSC also currently subjects 9 entities and 31 individuals connected to armed groups in the eastern DRC to sanctions.

-The government must urgently address allegations of the security forces using disproportionate and deadly force against protestors and ensure accountability for the unlawful killing of civilians.
+The government must urgently address allegations of the security forces using disproportionate and deadly force and ensure accountability for the unlawful killing of civilians.
 The FARDC must not permit individuals who have previously committed atrocities to join its forces and should train all recruits in the protection of civilians, respect for human rights and international humanitarian law.

-Last Updated: 17 July 2017
+Last Updated: 15 September 2017